Enjoying the Museum of English Rural Life in Reading, England

 Along the way, I expect to take a few jaunts down memory lane, but alas, it isn’t to be.
 Nothing looks the same as I remember from the 1970s—not even close.
 The Reading skyline bristles with new buildings designed by architects who likely hadn’t been born when I was studying at the university.

 When I lived in Reading, there was hardly anywhere to get coffee, much less enjoy a meal.
 We existed on copious amounts of strong tea; coffee bars were unheard of.
 And as for eating out, it just wasn’t done, or at least very rarely.
-Now, every other establishment in Reading serves food, or so it seems as I stroll through the downtown area.
+Now, every other establishment in Reading serves food, or so it seems as I stroll past the cafes and restaurants in the downtown area.

-Along the way, I cross over the Kennett-Avon canal which looks serene and well-groomed in the late August sunshine.
+Along the way, I cross over the Kennet-Avon canal which looks serene and well-groomed in the late August sunshine.

 Kennet and Avon Canal in Reading